Tochukz/Docker/Docker-Docs/readme.md

 __Sharing the application__
 Now that you've built an image, you can share it.
 To share Docker images, you have to use a Docker registry.
 The default registry is [Docker Hub](https://hub.docker.com/).

-First you need to create a repository
+First, you need to create a repository
 1. Login to [Docker Hub](https://hub.docker.com)
 2. Click on _Create a Repository_
 3. Enter a name for the repositotry - _getting-started_